-Pepe Jeans had been developing successful digital campaigns for many years however, they traditionally worked with high profile, celebrity influencers and we believed that by applying a new innovative approach to influencer marketing we could help them increase not only awareness by more importantly relevance and results.
+Pepe Jeans had been developing successful digital campaigns for many years however, they traditionally worked with high profile, celebrity influencers.
+We believed that by applying a new innovative approach to influencer marketing we could help them increase not only awareness by more importantly relevance and results.

-Our challenge was to make their 2017 ‘Walk this Way’ campaign relevant in five key markets, UK, France, Germany, Spain & Italy; to achieve not only awareness and reach in each market, but to really engage with Millennials and Gen Z audiences in each country.
+Our challenge was to make their 2017 ‘Walk this Way’ campaign relevant in five key markets, UK, France, Germany, Spain and Italy; to achieve not only awareness and reach in each market, but to engage fully with Millennials and Gen Z audiences in each country.

 We developed a strategic approach that extended the scope of their previous campaigns and analysed the interactions of each influencer instead of their “potential reach” (not only the ‘big stars’ but also influencers with smaller communities but who were more focused on our target).
 This allowed us to make a more accurate and realistic evaluation of the potential ROI, that would ultimately result in a more successful campaign.